Progressive Multi-Modality Learning for Inverse Protein Folding: Introduction

-To address this limitation, various solutions have emerged: 1) The most common method is to focus on protein design architecture, mainly by enhancing the GNN-based structural module's encoding capability of protein 3D spatial structure (e.g., introducing a robust geometric constraint network for enhanced equivariance and invariance\cite{ingraham2019generative,jing2020learning}), or extending the structural module with a temporal module (e.g., RNN or self-attention layers) to further learn relationships between nodes \cite{hsu2022learning}, as shown in Figure~\ref{fig:1}(a).
-Although only a slight performance improvement, configurations such as equivalent GNNs and temporal modules that source this method have become standard in mainstream protein design models.
-2) The most straightforward approach is to expand the dataset by generating large-scale pseudo-structures\cite{hsu2022learning} using advanced protein structure prediction models\cite{jumper2021highly,baek2021accurate,lin2022language}.
-Despite data augmentation being widely employed, the data construction process is tedious and time-consuming, and pseudo-data might also introduce potential noise.
+To address this limitation, various solutions have emerged.
+1) The most common method is to focus on protein design architecture, like enhancing the structural equivalent representation, as shown in Figure~\ref{fig:1}(a).
+But at this stage of development, this will only marginally improve performance.
+2) The most straightforward approach is to expand the dataset by generating large-scale pseudo-structures\cite{hsu2022learning} sampled from advanced protein structure prediction models.
+However, the data construction process is tedious and time-consuming.
 3) Another newly emerging framework is to introduce a pretrained structural module, which greatly reduces the reliance on supervised data while maintaining satisfactory performance \cite{zheng2023lightweight}.
-Although transfer learning is common in fields such as natural language processing and computer vision, it is not widely used for protein design due to the complexity of structure model pretraining and the limited publicly available related works.

-Among these solutions, utilizing pretrained structural networks has become a consensus to overcome the low-resource limit.
-To further enhance the temporal module that complements the structural module with semantic and temporal representation, it is worth considering injecting the prior language knowledge of protein sequences.
-However, incorporating prior knowledge of both source and target modalities is intractable for supervised tasks, particularly in protein design where there are no reference works available.
-Fortunately, a new paradigm in the visual-textual domain \cite{zheng2023cvt} allows us to introduce prior knowledge of the target modality in an auto-encoder (AE) manner.
+Among these solutions, utilizing pretrained structural networks has become a consensus.
+To further enhance semantic knowledge, it is worth considering injecting the prior language knowledge of sequences since there are large-scale sequence resources.
+However, incorporating prior knowledge of both source (structural) and target (textual) modalities is intractable for supervised modes, particularly in protein design where there are no reference works.